CochiseLinuxUsersGroup/CochiseLinuxUsersGroup.github.io/_posts/2019-06-22-CLUG-Meeting.md

 **Presentation:**

- * Why you should switch to a Linux Operating System by Rex Bouwense
+ * Why you should switch to a Linux Operating System by Rex Bouwense.
+The slides are at our website https://github.com/CochiseLinuxUsersGroup/Presentations.

 **Discussion/Problems/Questions:**